Visual Neuroscience Lab

 • you get the data as nifti files

-• a few days later via mri-dropoff in the J drive
+• a few days later via mri-dropoff in the J drive (Subpage for accessing other networks)

 2. Scanning with Natalia